-If you prefer to live on the edge, this Sony Alpha DSLR-SLT-A55 Digital Camera (Body Only) will take you to the cutting edge of DSLR technology, with the world’s first transparent mirror design and other innovative features.
+If you prefer to live on the edge, this Sony A55 mirrorless camera will take you to the cutting edge of DSLR technology, with the world’s first transparent mirror design and other innovative features.

 This is the first time that a high-resolution live picture preview with speedy, precise phase detection autofocus has been made available at all times—whether through the LCD or electronic viewfinder.
 When taking full HD video or stills, even moving objects will remain in great focus at all times, regardless of whether they are moving or not.

 However, it is not all that the A55 has to offer.
 Built-in GPS tracks the location and time of every shot you take and allows you to view your images on maps (when using a compatible computer and Internet applications), an incredibly sharp and bright 3-inch LCD display, and a 16.2MP high-resolution image sensor with an APS-C size HD CMOS image sensor are just a few of the features you’ll find on this camera “The camera features a tiltable LCD screen with 921,000 dots, a built-in flash, full HD 1080/60i video, a fantastic 3D panorama mode that combines three images into a 3D image, and up to 10 frames per second continuous shooting.
 It also has a digital zoom.

 There will be no more missed opportunities due to darkness thanks to the image stabilization, Hand-held Night Shot mode, Multi-frame NR mode (which takes 6 photographs in fast succession and merges the best data from each into 1 spectacular picture), and sensitivity of up to ISO 25600.

 In addition to recognizing faces and optimizing exposure and focus for them, Smile Shutter only captures pictures when it senses that the person is smiling, which is rare.